google/lovefield/docs/dd/02_data_store.md

 ### 2.2 Memory Store

-Memory store internally is a goog.structs.Map which maps table name to table.
+Memory store internally is a lf.structs.Map which maps table name to table.
-The table is also a goog.structs.Map that maps row id to the lf.Row object of that table.
+The table is also a lf.structs.Map that maps row id to the lf.Row object of that table.
 The memory store transaction is a naive Promise that will resolve on commit and reject on abort.